 Contract management requires so many different moving parts to come together.
 Therefore, it should come as no surprise that contract management software is used by many different stakeholders in an organization.
-Each stakeholder has their own obligations and responsibilities that automation can optimize, streamline, and help to achieve more efficiency and revenue.
+Each stakeholder has its own obligations and responsibilities that automation can optimize, streamline, and help to achieve more efficiency and revenue.

 - Executive leadership.
 Automating contract management allows C-suite leaders to ensure strategic decisions get implemented at every level of the organization.
-In addition, empowering employees to reduce their administrative workload allows them to spend more of their time performing their core job function.
+In addition, empowering employees to reduce their administrative workload allows them to spend more of their time performing their core job functions.

 - Operations managers.
-Operations managers can streamline teams’ intra and inter process workflows.
+Operations managers can streamline teams’ Intra and inter-process workflows.
 Internally, teams can replace long manual processes with streamlined automation.
 Externally, automatic notifications and version control make cross-departmental communication much more efficient and effective.

 - Sales teams.
 Sales teams benefit in a number of ways.
-First, they have peace of mind that the contract terms sent to prospects accurately reflect current strategy.
+First, they have peace of mind that the contract terms sent to prospects accurately reflect the current strategy.
 Second, they can negotiate terms from a single source of truth, ensuring no miscommunications end up causing problems.
 Third, the e-signature capabilities make it easy to close the deal as soon as the prospect is ready.

 - Customer success.
 Streamlined workflows provide better experiences for prospects and customers.
 Friction is significantly reduced, speeding the lifecycle up.
 Information in the contract is always accurate, creating confidence in the company.
 And the organization of receiving, negotiating, and finalizing contracts is efficient, reducing frustration at every stage.

 - Finance.
 Ensuring the correct legal and commercial provisions are included in a contract allows Finance teams to accurately understand the financial impact of a deal.
-In addition, version control ensures the financial terms of the finalized deal accurately reflects the parties’ understandings.
+In addition, version control ensures the financial terms of the finalized deal accurately reflect the parties’ understandings.

 There is almost no department in an organization that will not benefit from contract management software.
 It’s one of the most important investments leadership can make to streamline cross-departmental cooperation, ensure accuracy and proficiency, and provide excellent customer experiences.